-The Contractor will ensure that all management, foremen and the general workforce, as personnel commence work on site during the construction period, the Contractor will ensure that these personnel also undergo the Transnet Environmental Induction
+The Contractor will ensure that all management, foremen and the general workforce, as well as all sub-contractors, suppliers and visitors to site have attended the Transnet Environmental Induction Programme prior to commencing any work on site.
+Where new personnel commence work on site during the construction period, the Contractor will ensure that these personnel also undergo the Transnet Environmental Induction Programme and are made aware of the environmental specifications on site.

-Environmental Induction Programme prior to commencing any work on site.
-Where new

-Programme and are made aware of the environmental specifications on site.

-TRN-IMS-GRP-GDL-014.4 Contractor Environmental and Sustainable Specifications Page 18 | 46

 The Contractor must ensure that all of his personnel understand the requirements of the CEM SOP; MERC; EA, EMPr, relevant permits and licences and PES as relevant to their scope of work.